 As most of you know some have the hammer bobbed or shrouded, which some call a “hammerless revolver” where you are unable to pull it back.

-Reduced round capacity:
+Revolver round capacity:

 The average concealed carry revolver has a capacity of five to six rounds.
 Will you carry a speed loader or a speed strip as an extra ammo source?

-Short sight radius:
+Revolver sight radius:

 There’s little room for error when shooting a snub nose revolver past three to five yards.
 In addition, rear sights are often very minimal on small revolvers.